Know your air 24/7

 How do I delete my account?

-If you would like to delete your account and data, please email us at support@airawarelabs.com and we'll get right on it.
+If you would like to delete your account and data, please go to the Settings page of the AirTrack mobile app, scroll to the bottom and press Delete Account.
+Your account and all personal information and data will be deleted.
+If you have any problems or questions about account deletion, please email us at support@airawarelabs.com and we'll get right on it.
 After a period of 12 months of inactivity we consider you to be no longer using our app and will ask to access the app otherwise we will delete your account and data after a further 1 month.